The Misfit’s Guide to Content Writing

 Here’s the other traffic I’m talking about:

-- Direct (your URL has been typed into Google)
+- Direct (website link has been typed into Google)

-- Referred (your URL has been found on another website)
+- Referred (website link has been found on another site)

-- Email (your URL is on a newsletter)
+- Email (website link found in a newsletter)

-- Social (your URL has been shared on social media)
+- Social (website link found on social media)

-In my mind, I think of web traffic being from two sources:
+In my mind, I think of web traffic being from TWO main sources:

-We all want organic footfall on our website, that’s why we’re all here, right?
-Yes, that is true but it’s also not true.
-Loads of random hits to your yard are not what you need.
+We all want to attract search traffic, that’s why we’re here, right?
+Yes, that’s true, but it’s also not true.
+Loads of random hits to your digital yard are not what you want.

-When you build an expert reputation (the one you’ve worked your arse off for) and you demonstrate that online, you’re doing SEO.
-Your audience is getting to know you and they are beginning to trust you.
-You start to stand out as the go-to person in your niche.
-This plays into something called the E-E-A-T principle of SEO: Experience, Expertise, Authority and Trust.
+When you build an expert reputation (the one you’ve worked your arse off for) and demonstrate it online, you’re SEOing.
+Your audience is getting to know you and they’re beginning to trust you.
+You stand out as the go-to person in your field.
+This plays into E-E-A-T: Experience, Expertise, Authoritativeness and Trustworthiness.

 Traffic that doesn’t need SEO.